CatsLover2006/Audiodex/README.md

 # Chance's CPSC 210 Personal Project

 ## AudioDex

-What I'm hoping it'll do:
+An audiofile (hehe get it?) manager, which can play audio and reencode audio into different formats.

+### Plans
 - Decode and play audio
   - On a seperate thread so audio playback doesn't kill the main thread if something goes horribly wrong
   - Could use a `getNextSample()` method for all codecs or each codec could create a thread
-- Modify and re-encode audio
+- Modify and reencode audio
   - Also on a seperate thread
 - Manage a list of music files
   - Includes AC3-based music titles